 “Biomethane” means methane derived from biogas, or synthetic natural gas derived from renewable resources, including the organic portion of municipal solid waste, which has been upgraded to meet standards for injection to a natural gas common carrier pipeline, or for use in natural gas vehicles, natural gas equipment, or production of renewable hydrogen.
 Biomethane contains all of the environmental attributes associated with biogas and can also be referred to as renewable natural gas.

 “Blendstock” means a component that is either used alone or is blended with another component(s) to produce a finished fuel used in a motor vehicle.
-Each blendstock corresponds to a fuel pathway in the California-modified Greenhouse Gases, Regulated Emissions, and Energy use in Transportation version 3.0 (CA-GREET 3.0) model, (August 13, 2018), which is incorporated herein by reference.
+Each blendstock corresponds to a fuel pathway in the CA-GREET 4.0 model, [Date of adoption].
 A blendstock that is used directly as a transportation fuel in a vehicle is considered a finished fuel.

+“Book-and-Claim Accounting” is an indirect accounting system where a physical product and its environmental attributes can be separately traded.
+In the LCFS, the separated environmental attributes of low-CI electricity, biomethane or low-CI hydrogen may be matched under certain conditions to the use of grid electricity, fossil natural gas or hydrogen respectively.

+“Break ground” means earthmoving and site preparations necessary for construction of the digestor system and supporting infrastructure that starts following approval of all necessary entitlements/permits for the project.

 “Brown Grease” means an emulsion of fat, oil, grease, solids, and water separated from wastewater in a grease interceptor (grease trap) and collected for use as a fuel feedstock.
 Brown grease must be reported under an applicable used cooking oil (UCO) pathway, i.e., reported as “unprocessed UCO” only if evidence is provided to the verifier or CARB to confirm that it has not been processed prior to receipt by the fuel production facility.

 “Business Partner” refers to the counterparty in a specific transaction involving the fuel reporting entity.
 This can be either the buyer or the seller of fuel.

+“Byproduct” means a secondary product with marginal economic value outside its use in a biofuel pathway.

+“California-modified Greenhouse Gases, Regulated Emissions, and Energy use in Transportation model (CA-GREET)” is a modified version of Argonne National Lab’s Greenhouse Gases, Regulated Emissions, and Energy use in Transportation (GREET) model used to evaluate well-to-wheel GHG emissions in the LCFS.
+The CA-GREET model is periodically updated, and includes a version number suffix, e.g., CA-GREET4.0.

+“California Reformulated Gasoline Blendstock for Oxygenate Blending (CARBOB)” is gasoline blendstock that, when blended with ethanol, results in a finished gasoline which meets the requirements of California Reformulated Gasoline (RFG) Regulations

+“Carbon capture and sequestration (CCS) project” means a project that captures CO2 by an eligible entity specified in section 95490(a) of this subarticle, transports the captured CO2 to an injection site, and injects and permanently sequesters the captured CO2 pursuant to the Carbon Capture and Sequestration Protocol and as specified by section 95490 of this subarticle.

 “Carbon Intensity (CI)” means the quantity of life cycle greenhouse gas emissions, per unit of fuel energy, expressed in grams of carbon dioxide equivalent per megajoule (gCO2e/MJ).

 “Cargo Handling Equipment” means any off-road, self-propelled vehicle or equipment, other than yard trucks, used at a port or intermodal rail yard to lift or move container, bulk, or liquid cargo carried by ship, train, or another vehicle, or used to perform maintenance and repair activities that are routinely scheduled or that are due to predictable process upsets.
 Equipment includes, but is not limited to, rubber-tired gantry cranes, top handlers, side handlers, reach stackers, loaders, aerial lifts, excavators, tractors, and dozers.